SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/PARAMETERS.md

     - limit_action_change: if set to true, the variation of the normalized actions will be limited, from time step to time step by the parameter max_derivative_actions_norm (dim=scalar)
     - max_change_action_norm: limitation on the variation of normalized actions from on control step to another if limit_derivative_actions is set to 1. (dim=(dimension of actions))
     - clip_lower_bound_cost_to_0: if set to true, the optimized cost (with exploration parameter) will be clipped to 0 if negative.
+    - include_time_gp: if set to True, the time of the observations will also be used in the gaussian process models.
+        It can be usefull when the environment changes over time.
+It gives the flexibility to the models to give more importance to recent points vs older points.

 - params_constraints_states:
      - use_constraints: if set to true, the constraints will be used, if set to 0, it will be ignored
      - state_min: minimum allowed value of the states (dim=(number of states))